csgarcia/microservices-poc/synchronous-communication/README.md

 - The services communicate using the service names (`users-service` and `orders-service`) defined in the `docker-compose.yml` file.
 - Nodemon is used for hot-reloading during development.

+## Pros and Cons of Synchronous Communication in Microservices

+### Pros
+1. **Simplicity**: Easy to implement and understand, especially for small systems.
+2. **Real-Time Communication**: Immediate responses make it suitable for request-response scenarios.
+3. **Debugging**: Easier to trace and debug since the flow is linear and predictable.
+4. **Standard Protocols**: Uses widely adopted protocols like HTTP/HTTPS, making it compatible with most tools and libraries.

+### Cons
+1. **Tight Coupling**: Services are dependent on each other's availability and endpoints.
+2. **Latency**: The caller must wait for the response, which can increase overall response time.
+3. **Scalability Issues**: High traffic can overwhelm services, leading to bottlenecks.
+4. **Fault Tolerance**: If one service is down, the entire request chain may fail.
+5. **Complex Error Handling**: Requires handling timeouts, retries, and cascading failures.

 ## [Feature] Adding RabbitMQ
 RabbitMQ is a message broker that enables microservices to communicate asynchronously using queues and messages instead of direct HTTP calls.